spacepy/dbprocessing/docs/scripts.rst

 Used to demo run codes for certain dates out of the database.
 This primarily used in testing can also be used to reprocess files as needed

+As is typical, processes for which there are no input files for a date will not be run.
+However, if a process has no input *products*, dates specified will always run (unlike in ProcessQueue, which has no way of triggering such processing.)

 .. option:: filename The filename to save the config
 .. option:: -d, --dryrun Only print what would be done
 .. option:: -m <dbname>, --mission <dbname> Selected mission database